cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ### Default set of metrics

-The operator can be configured to automatically inject in a Cluster a set of monitoring queries defined in a ConfigMap inside the operator's namespace.
+The operator can be configured to automatically inject in a Cluster a set of monitoring queries defined in a ConfigMap or a Secret, inside the operator's namespace.
-To do so, you have to set the `MONITORING_QUERIES_CONFIGMAP` key in the ["operator configuration"](operator_conf.md) to the name of the ConfigMap;
+You have to set the `MONITORING_QUERIES_CONFIGMAP` or `MONITORING_QUERIES_SECRET` key in the ["operator configuration"](operator_conf.md), respectively to the name of the ConfigMap or the Secret;
 the operator will then use the content of the `queries` key.

 Any change to the `queries` content will be immediately reflected on all the